Subscribe for all my updates and don't miss a thing! Sign me up!

 I'll now share with you some of the natural disasters that typically occur in Jamaica.

-Landslides are the collapse of earth from a mountain or cliff.
+Landslides are the collapse of the earth from a mountain or cliff.
 Landslides occur due to an increased gravitational pull when weight is added to the rock mass.
 They usually occur due to various factors, such as the vibration from earthquakes and water-logging (caused by rainfall) that saturate the top layers of unstable soil and cause it to slide downhill.

 In addition, certain human activities have also been noted to cause landslides.
 Deforestation, vegetation removal, road construction and building construction on steep slopes are just a few of the activities that cause landslides.